 With the rapid industrialization in Tamilnadu, there has been a marked increase in the need for continuous monitoring of pollution of industrial activities.
-The field officers of the TNPCB inspect the industries under their jurisdiction periodically to assess the adequacy of pollution control measures provided by the industries to treat sewage, trade effluent and emissions and monitor their performance.
-As on 31.03.2008, TNPC Board has granted consent orders for operation under the Water (Prevention and Control of Pollution) Act, 1974.
+The field officers of the TNPCB inspect the industries under their jurisdiction periodically to assess the adequacy of pollution control measures undertaken by the industries to treat sewage, trade effluent and emissions and monitor their performance.
+As on 31.03.2009, TNPC Board has granted 29269 consent orders for operation under the Water (Prevention and Control of Pollution) Act, 1974 and Air (Prevention and Control of Pollution) Act, 1981.

-Industries had been categorised in to 3 categories as red, orange, and green category based on the pollution load discharged.
+Industries had been categorised into 3 categories as red, orange and green based on the pollution load discharged.
 Highly polluting industries are classified as red category industries, medium polluting industries are classified as orange category industries and less polluting industries are classified as green category industries.
 From August 2007 onwards, the highly polluting red category industries have been split into ultra red and red category in order to have effective monitoring.